crohlfs/mopidy/README.md

 Mopidy library targeting ES2015 with no dependencies.

-The library was made for better integration of Typescript typings, and I had some issues with the official library dependencies from React Native.
+The library was made as I had some conflicts with the dependencies of mopidy.js, which this library is heavily based off of.

 ## Installation